 Spend Money To Make Money

 As your blog grows, you need to start hiring people to help you and you need to start spending money on advertising.
 You also need to spend money on a new design.
 As soon as you start seeing extra income coming in from blogging, you should to invest it back into your company.
-I think that when it comes to explaining the importance of investing in your business, Tim Leffel says it best in this post.
+I think that when it comes to explaining the importance of investing in your business.

 Roll With Your Brand